iki-wgt/anonymized_data_evaluation_and_training_pipeline/README.md

 # Pipeline for Anonymization, Training and Evaluation of YOLO on Anonymized Data
 This repository provides a pipeline for anonymizing data & train/evaluat YOLO object detection models on anonymized data.

-**Link to paper, details of training, graphs and other visualization will be provided at publication**
+**Link to paper, graphs and other visualization will be provided at publication**

 **Own Dataset, along further details, will be released upon publication**